asherbhs/asherbhs.github.io/apl-book/_sources/trees/relating-depth-and-parent-vectors.md

 }
 ```

 Now that we can convert depth vectors to parent vectors, a natural next question is converting parent vectors back into depth vectors.
-There are two stages to this: firstly of which is finding the depths of each node, and secondly imposing the DFPT ordering on the nodes.
+There are two stages to this: firstly finding the depths of each node, and secondly imposing the DFPT ordering on the nodes.

 ## Recovering Depths